nhsd-a2si/a2si-capacity-infrastructure/README.md

 `.zip`) but this seems preferable to making loads of assumptions in the Terraform about filename formats, and similarly preferable to forcing a second pair of 'vars' to be used to specify a neater version name.

+## Getting Elastic Beanstalk to adopt the new application

+Performing the above will not actually get Elastic Beanstalk to _run_ the version you uploaded.
+To get that to happen, you will need to issue the following command:

+    $ aws elasticbeanstalk update-environment \
+      --application-name capacity-service \
+      --environment-name capacity-service-env \
+      --version-label capacity-service-vXXX.zip